 Safefood for life aims to help students develop important food safety skills and allows students to sit an online food hygiene examination at the end of the course.

 On completion of the online examination successful students will meet the minimum training requirements to work in the food industry.
+This will be useful for students who wish to pursue part-time work in cafés, restaurants, hotels & deli's etc. It may also spark an interest in a future career in the food industry.

 Students will learn the key skills involved in radio production.